 In attempting to answer these questions, you'll consider the classical writings of Plato, Locke and Hume, as well as more contemporary work by John Rawls and Robert Nozick.

 In addition to exploring the philosophical topics listed above, you will develop the reasoning and other skills necessary to engage in the debates yourself.
 You will learn to question core assumptions and consider the world, and our relationship with it, in unaccustomed ways.
 These are skills highly valued by employers looking for staff able to approach complex and often perplexing situations and to offer clear and sound arguments in response.

-This is an OU level 2 module and builds on the OU level 1 modules Discovering the arts and humanities (A111), and Cultures (A112).
+This is an OU level 2 module and builds on the OU level 1 modules Discovering the arts and humanities (A111), Revolutions (A113) and Cultures (A112).
 These modules develop skills such as logical thinking, clear expression, essay writing and the ability to select and interpret relevant materials.
 They also offer an introduction to a range of subjects in the arts and humanities.
-Alternatives are Investigating the social world (DD103) and Introducing the social sciences (DD102), which provides a good introduction to skills particularly relevant to Exploring philosophy.
+Alternatives are Investigating the social world (DD103) and Introducing the social sciences (DD102), both of which provide a good introduction to skills particularly relevant to Exploring philosophy.

 If you have not studied at university level before, you are strongly advised to study at OU level 1 before progressing to OU level 2 study.

 You do not require any prior knowledge of philosophy to study this module.

 If you have any doubt about the suitability of the module, please speak to an adviser.

 No preparatory work is necessary but, if you would like to do some reading in advance, two accessible introductory books are Nigel Warburton Philosophy: the Basics (Routledge, 2004) and Thomas Nagel What Does it All Mean?
 (Oxford University Press, 2004).
 The author of the first of these has also written a part of the module.